google/WebFundamentals/src/content/en/showcase/2018/nikkei.md

   Keeping JavaScript transmission and parse/compile times low

-### Optimizing 3P JavaScript
+### Optimizing third-party JavaScript

-While it’s not as easy to optimize 3rd party JavaScripts compared to your own scripts, Nikkei successfully minified and bundled all ad-related scripts, which is now served from its own content delivery network (CDN).
-Ad-related tags usually provide a snippet to initiate and load other required scripts which often block the page rendering and also require extra network turnaround time for each of the scripts downloaded.
-Nikkei took the following approach and improved initialization time by 100ms and reduced JS size by 30%:
+While it’s not as easy to optimize 3rd party JavaScripts compared to your own scripts, Nikkei successfully minified and bundled all ad-related scripts, which are now served from its own content delivery network (CDN).
+Ad-related tags usually provide a snippet to initiate and load other required scripts, which often block the page rendering and also require extra network turnaround time for each of the scripts downloaded.
+Nikkei took the following approach and improved initialization time by 100ms, plus reduced JS size by 30%:

-* Bundle all the required scripts by using JS bundler (e.g., Webpack)
+* Bundle all the required scripts using a JS bundler (e.g., Webpack)
 * Async load the bundled script, so that it doesn’t block the page rendering
 * Attach the calculated ad banner to Shadow DOM (vs iframe)
 * Progressively load ads on user scroll with Intersection Observer API